NAZAIF/ios-debugging/README.md

  ### Revise one at a time
  - When you do start to attempt bug fixes, you inevitably change code.
 Try to revise one thing at a time to keep your sanity
    * This doesn't necessarily mean change only one word or one line at a time
    * It's about changing one concept or unit at a time
  - Make a new branch for bugfix attempt
  - Change one thing; if fixed, great.
 If the bug persists, revert the change and attempt a different fix

  # Problem solving is something you and I will always do and always mature in

  ## Categorizing problems for Strategic Resolution
- - Ask
+ - Ask:
    * "What big picture kind of problems can I run into?"
    * "How can I begin to categorize the runtime problems I will experience as I develop apps?"

  ## Categorizing Problems
  To help you make initial educated guess